 39 Barton Road

 Village pub with an L-shaped bar & a conservatory with views across open fields.
-Refurbished in 2015.
-Beers are one from the local Market Bosworth Brewery, Bass, Doom Bar and 1 guest.
-Food is available on Thursday evenings from 7pm, from "The Jockey Door" - a horsebox catering trailer, Saturday breakfast 9.30-12.00, evenings fish & chips and Sunday lunch 12-4.
+Refurbished in 2020 with a new restauarant/cafe added.
+Beers are 1 from the local Church End Brewery, Bass, Doom Bar and 1 guest.

 There are eight different walks in the area.
 All the paths are waymarked.
 To find out more on the walks click on the link from the pub website.